ReVoice

-A Campaign to Preserve Our Musical Heritage
+A Campaign to Restore, Renew, and Preserve Our Musical Heritage

 For over a century, the organ at Sewickley United Methodist Church has been the heart of our worship, accompanying countless hymns, celebrations, and moments of reflection.
 As a vital part of our music ministry, it has brought people together, lifting spirits and enriching worship with its timeless beauty.